makedirectory/Covid_staffing_calculator_app/README.md

     - Contains shinyServer function for server side functions
     - Renders once per user
 - ui.R
     - Contains shinyUI function for front end rendering
     - Renders once per R session
 - Covid_staffing_calculator.Rproj
     - What is this for?
-- Staff_projections.R
-    - What is this for?
-- formula_for_cal.R
-    - What is this for?
 - functions/
     - What is the main idea for this folder?